American white ibis: Breeding and lifespan

 The eggs hatch after about three weeks and the young are attended by both parents.
 Males are present around the nest for most of the day, and females most of the night.
 The parents exchange nest duties in the morning and in the evening.
 Most of the feeding of the chicks occurs during the period where they swap nesting duties.
 Little feeding is done in the period of the day that is between the two duty swaps and no feeding is done between midnight and 6 a.m.
 Chick mortality is highest in the first twenty days post hatching, with anywhere from 37 to 83% of hatchlings surviving to three weeks of age in the Everglades.
 During periods of food limitations and starvation events, the American white ibis tends to exhibit sex-dependent pre-fledgling mortality.
 For many bird species that have sexually dimorphic nestlings, mortality rates are higher for larger-sized male nestlings as a result of the parents' inability to meet its greater nutritional needs.
 However, in the case of the American white ibis, the male nestlings actually have a lower mortality rate as compared to the females despite being on average 15% greater in mass as compared to its female counterparts.
 Although current research has yet to discover the underlying factors to why the males tend to have better survival rates under such conditions, it is suspected that the parents tend to feed the larger male nestlings first because they are either perceived by the parents to have a higher chance of survival, or, being generally larger, the male nestlings simply out-compete the small females for food.

 Bird predators may seize anywhere from 7% to 75% of the progeny in a breeding colony.
 The fish crow (Corvus ossifragus) is common raider of American white ibis nests, accounting for up to 44% of egg loss in a field study at Battery Island, North Carolina.
-Other predators of eggs and young include the boat-tailed grackle (Quiscalus major), black-crowned night heron (Nycticorax nycticorax), gulls, and possibly vultures, as well as the common opossum (Didelphis marsupialis), raccoon (Procyon lotor), and rat snakes (Elaphe species).
+Other predators of eggs and young include the boat-tailed grackle (Quiscalus major), black-crowned night heron (Nycticorax nycticorax), gulls, and possibly vultures, as well as the common opossum (Didelphis marsupialis), raccoon (Procyon lotor), and rat snakes (Pantherophis species).
 Egg predation rates of the American white ibis decline with nest age owing to increased nest attentiveness by the parents, especially during the last week of incubation.
 High nest densities and reduced synchrony increase egg predation rates because of the increased opportunities afforded by the longer incubation times, as well as the greater availability of nests available for predation.

 The American white ibis begins breeding in its third summer, although birds in captivity may breed as young as nine or ten months of age.
 The oldest member of the species recorded in captivity was over 20 years of age, and a wild bird has been picked up 16 years and 4 months after being banded.